Continuing Education

 PEC 250 SL1 - Fitness and Wellness

-Designed to provide an enhanced fitness and wellness experience.
+A course designed to provide an enhanced fitness and wellness experience.
 The content includes the assessment of present fitness level and the development and practice of a balanced, individualized physical fitness program.
 Additionally, the course provides a theory based and practical experience in Stress Management and explores the roles of Stress and Exercise on Wellness.
 The online section(s) of this class require outside physical activity and testing.
-Students taking PEC 250 may take one, but not both, of the following courses in addition to this course: PEC 148PEC 253.

 HED 110 - Disease Prevention and Healthy Lifestyles